Enable a method of recipient authentication using sender-defined passwords.

 ► None - Requires the password to be set with at least one non-whitespace character

-► Standard - Requires a minimum of 6 characters
+► Standard - Requires a minimum of six characters

-► Medium - Requires a minimum of 7 characters
+► Medium - Requires a minimum of seven characters

-► Strong - Requires a minimum of 8 characters
+► Strong - Requires a minimum of eight characters

-If you do not see the Security Settings available in your menu, verify that the authentication method is enabled on the Send Settings page.
+If you don't see the Security Settings available in your menu, verify that the authentication method is enabled on the Send Settings page.

-Individual tier accounts do not have access to the Security Settings tab.
+Individual tier accounts don't have access to the Security Settings tab.
 For these accounts, the Standard setting value is applied (a minimum of six characters).

-Customers in the Acrobat Sign for Government environment do not have access to adjust the document password strength.
+Customers in the Acrobat Sign for Government environment don't have access to adjust the document password strength.
 These accounts must use a password consisting of at least 14 characters, including at least:

 - One number